gtteamamxx/PsychoCare.API/README.md

 # Description
-This is API project of my college project.
+This is API project for my college project.
+To check GUI go to https://github.com/gtteamamxx/PsychoCare.Client

 # Requirments